maziac/DeZog/design/AddingNewAssemblers.md

 package.json:
-All of your assembler parameters (declared in setting.ts) should also get a description in the package.json.
+All of your assembler parameters (declared in settings.ts) should also get a description in the package.json.
 You also need to define the base parameters from AsmConfigBase here.